France Bleu Breizh Izel

-France Bleu Breizh Izel - also known as France Bleu Lower Brittany, is a public service generalist radio station located in Lower Brittany, where Breton is traditionally spoken.
-The broadcast network and by extension Lower Brittany is made up of Finistère, western Côtes-d'Armor and western Morbihan.
-It was established on August 3, 1982, under the name Radio Bretagne Ouest.
+France Bleu Breizh Izel, also known as ici Lower Brittany and ici Breizh Izel, is a public service generalist radio station located in Lower Brittany, where Breton is traditionally spoken.
+The station broadcasts in Finistère, parts of western Côtes-d'Armor and western Morbihan.
+It was established on 3 August 1982 under the name Radio Bretagne Ouest.

 History

-The history of decentralized public radio in Lower Brittany has its origins in 1946 with the construction of the Quimerc'h radio transmitter.
+The history of decentralised public radio in Lower Brittany has its origins in 1946 with the construction of the Quimerc'h radio transmitter.
 This transmitter broadcast national programs of the French Radiodiffusion, the program developed by the regional station of Rennes, but also programs specific to Lower Brittany in French and Breton.
 The station was initially known as Radio Quimerc'h and then Radio Brest.
 With the break-up of the ORTF, the Brest studio in 1976 became a local branch of Radio Armorique, placed under the authority of FR3 Rennes.

-In 1982, the organization of decentralized public radio stations was remodeled.
-A new local station broadcasting in Lower Brittany, and independent of Radio Armorique, was created: Radio Bretagne Ouest.
+In 1982, the organization of public radio stations was remodeled.
+Due to the changes, a new local station began broadcasting in Lower Brittany: Radio Bretagne Ouest.
 The station was then integrated into the public company Radio France.
 The studios, previously located at the esplanade François Mitterrand in Brest, were installed in Quimper, located at 155 bd Creách Gwen, on the evening of 11 December 2018.
-Radio Bretagne Ouest nevertheless retains the premises in Brest, though it is currently occupied by a restaurant.
+Radio Bretagne Ouest retains ownership of the premises in Brest, though it is currently occupied by a restaurant.
 Radio Armorique is no longer available in Lower Brittany, but continues its broadcasts in Upper Brittany from its base in Rennes.

 When it was created in 1982, the station was called Radio Bretagne Ouest (Radio Breiz Izel in Breton).
 In 1985, the names of the local stations of Radio France were standardized: the station was then renamed Radio France Bretagne Ouest.
 On the occasion of the creation of the France Bleu network in the year 2000, the station took the name of France Bleu Breiz Izel.
 Since 2009, the station has been called France Bleu Breizh Izel, a name using the unified spelling of Breton.